Chico, looking beautiful - read a little about him at the foot of the page

 Patrick Roberts

-Copyright © 2003-08 Purr 'n' Fur UK
+Copyright © 2003-18 Purr 'n' Fur UK

 Certain features on these pages use JavaScript

-[ Home | Philately index | Famous | Featuring | Fabled | Folios | Fun | Fragments | Flotsam ]
+[ Home | Philately index | Famous | Featuring | Fans | Fabled | Folios | Fun | Fragments | Flotsam ]

-From the archive: May/June 2000 Review
+May/June 2000 Review

-Click thumbnails for enlargements (JavaScript should be enabled)
+Left-click thumbnails for enlargements (JavaScript should be enabled)

 It's time for another review of the latest cat stamps, and a few that actually date from earlier but have only recently come to my attention.
 This often happens when stamps from the more far-flung corners of the world take some time to reach the UK shores.
-Sometimes also I don't find out straight away that there is a cat in a certain set.
+Sometimes also I don't find out straight away that there's a cat in a certain set.

-Burkina Faso, 1999: MS with Japanese Bobtail stamp and Egyptian cat mummy - click to enlarge In the last article I mentioned two sets of cats from Burkina Faso.
+Burkina Faso, 1999: MS with Japanese Bobtail stamp and Egyptian cat mummy In the last article I mentioned two sets of cats from Burkina Faso.
 I now understand that they are all counted as one set, even though they seem to fall into two quite distinct groups with different styles.
-It's also worth mentioning that one of the miniature sheets has a mummified cat in the margin (pictured); this is definitely a 'first' and is a very attractive item.
+It's also worth mentioning that one of the miniature sheets has a mummified cat in the margin (pictured); this is definitely a first and is a very attractive item.
 For some reason, the cat on the actual stamp is not an Egyptian Mau — which would have been my logical choice — but a Japanese Bobtail, or Mi-Ke.

-Argentina, 1998: 'Zoo Loco' by Maria Elena Walsh, cat in space - click to enlarge Gaturro the cat - comic strip character: Argentina, 1998 - click to enlarge Argentina has produced two offbeat sets that include cats.
+Argentina, 1998: Zoo Loco by Maria Elena Walsh, cat in space Argentina, 1998: Gaturro the cat - comic strip character Argentina has produced two offbeat sets that include cats.
 The first dates from 1998 and is a booklet of four self-adhesives based on stories by Maria Elena Walsh.
-One is entitled 'Zoo Loco' — a cat with a moon-shaped head sitting on what looks like a piece of green cheese (left)!
+One is entitled 'Zoo Loco', a cat with a moon-shaped head sitting on what looks like a piece of green cheese (left).
 The other is a set of six comic-strip characters, one of which is the cat 'Gaturro' (right), apparently a very well-known character in Argentina.

-Congo Democratic Republic, 1998: mother cat teaching kittens how to catch mice - click to enlarge Another retrospective issue that I had not seen before was a block of four from 1998.
-Each has a face value of 25,000NZ and bears the name Democratic Republic of Congo — the name by which the former Zaire is currently known.
+Congo Democratic Republic, 1998: mother cat teaching kittens how to catch mice Another retrospective issue that I hadn't seen before was a block of four from 1998.
+Each has a face value of 25,000NZ and bears the name Democratic Republic of Congo, the name by which the former Zaire is currently known.
 There is also an MS with a large tabby apparently dispatching a mouse, watched earnestly by four kittens (pictured).
-I don’t recall seeing this scenario on a stamp before, either.
+I don�t recall seeing this scenario on a stamp before, either.
 But are these real stamps?
 There have been many 'stamps' issued in recent years purporting to come from various Russian republics; many are very attractive, but they are completely bogus and have no postal validity whatsoever.
 I am suspicious as well of some of what claim to be African issues.
-However, as long as you are aware that you are buying pretty labels rather than actual stamps, it's up you whether to include them in a thematic collection.
+However, as long as you're aware that you are buying pretty labels rather than actual stamps, it's up you whether to include them in a thematic collection.

-France, 1999: Chartreux cat and kitten from cats and dogs set - click to enlarge France, 1999: European tabby cat and kitten from cats and dogs set - click to enlarge France is in the cat stamp news again with a pretty set of two cats and two dogs dating from October 1999.
+France, 1999: Chartreux cat and kitten from cats and dogs set France, 1999: European tabby cat and kitten from cats and dogs set France is in the cat stamp news again with a pretty set of two cats and two dogs dating from October 1999.
 The cats — the beautiful, grey Chartreux breed and a European tabby — are shown with kittens, and the Breton spaniel and Pyrenean mountain dog with puppies.
 I looked up the Chartreux breed in one of my cat books and was amazed to find that there is an ongoing naming system for pedigrees.
 Each year is designated an alphabetical letter, and cats born in that year have names beginning with that letter.
 For 2000, all names will begin with R. A few letters little used in French names are omitted from the system.

 If you would like to comment, provide additional information,